 They help reduce the susceptibility of dogs to various debilitating health issues such as cognitive decline and cancer.

-Slice fresh berries into smaller portions when preparing them for dogs.
-Feeding them whole to dogs, especially small breeds, is not advised as it can be a choking hazard.
+Berries make great low-calorie treats for dogs.
+However, feeding them whole to dogs, especially small breeds, is not advised as it can be a choking hazard.
 They can get lodged in their throats.
 They can also destroy a dog’s teeth.

 Always offer them small portions to prevent digestive issues like upset stomach, vomiting, and diarrhea.

 Coconut oil is another human food that is good for dogs.
 It is a rich source of medium-chain fatty acids, including capric acid, caprylic acid, and lauric acid, which promote healthy skin and coat, strong nails, good gut health, fresh breath, also improve their immune systems, cognitive functions,

 Another beneficial compound found in coconut oil is ketones.
 They are linked to improving brain functions and reducing seizure attacks in dogs.

 Coconut oil also provides a dog’s brain with energy from ketones.
 This improves brain and nerve function and prevents brain damage.
 Incorporating coconut oil into your dog’s diet can be a simple and natural way to support their overall brain health.

 When choosing coconut oil for dogs, skip buying refined varieties since they greatly lack health-boosting properties.
 Opt for cold-pressed or extra virgin coconut oil instead.

 The body uses the healthy fats in coconut oil easily as an instant energy source, however as with any human food, feed your dog coconut oil in moderation.
 Since it is high in fats, excessive consumption can cause several canine ailments such as obesity and digestive upset in dogs.